Welcome new MS students!

 Our priority for new students is to provide your program evaluation and help you put together a first semester schedule.

 New MS students will receive an email from the advising team that will contain an individualized evaluation for your specific program.
 Most of our MS Programs have preliminary requirements, and your email will alert you to the preliminary requirements you are required to take.

 New students should note that evaluations will be sent to the same email address that you used to apply to your degree program.

 Students in the MS in Information Systems program will not receive an evaluation.
-However, they will receive an email with registration information.
+However, they will receive registration information in a separate email.